ninetyn1ne/ninetyn1ne.github.io/_posts/2020-10-05-open-redir-to-ato.md

 ![ato-exp-1](/assets/img/open-redir-to-ato/ATO-exp-1.PNG)

-These issues were responsibly reported to the affected company and are now fixed.
+These issues were responsibly reported to the affected company.
+The open redirect was fix by dissallowing root redirects.
+The server also denies to send the cookies to non whitelisted domains for the requests made server side.

 # Timeline